davidetartaggia12/SIP_CourseSummary/README.md

 - **B2BUA** : is a UAS directly connected with a UAC that may replace a SIP proxy or connect to one

-- SIP response only for the signaly not for the media
+- SIP response only for the signal, not for the media
-- RTP (real time protocol) : is directly connect between UAC - UAS - B2BUA
+- RTP (real time protocol) : is directly connected between UAC - UAS - B2BUA

 <br>

  When you want to connect to :

-- **pbx** : private branch excahnge
+- **PBX** : private branch exchange
-- **pstn** : public switch telephone network
+- **PSTN** : public switch telephone network

 you need to use a gateway.